arpitbbhayani/articles/blogs/bitcask.md

 # Merge and Compaction

 As we have seen during Update and Delete operations the old entries corresponding to the key remain untouched and dangling and this leads to Bitcask consuming a lot of disk space.
-In order to make things efficient for the disk utilization the engine once a while compacts the older closed datafiles into one or many merged files having the same structure as datafiles.
+In order to make things efficient for the disk utilization the engine once a while compacts the older closed datafiles into one or many merged files having the same structure as the existing datafiles.

 The merge process iterates over all the immutable files in the Bitcask and produces a set of datafiles having only *live* and *latest* versions of each present key.
-This way the unused and non-existent keys are ignored from the newer datafiles saving us a bunch of disk space.
-Since the record now exist ina different merged datafiles at a new location, its entry in KeyDir is atomically updated.
+This way the unused and non-existent keys are ignored from the newer datafiles saving a bunch of disk space.
+Since the record now exist in a different merged datafiles and at a new offset, its entry in KeyDir needs an atomic updation.

 # Performant bootup

-If the Bitcask crashes and needs a boot-up, it will have to read all the datafiles and create a new KeyDir every time.
+If the Bitcask crashes and needs a boot-up, it will have to read all the datafiles and build a new KeyDir.
 Merging and compaction here do help as it reduces the need to read data that is eventually going to be evicted.
-But there is another operation that could help in making boot times faster.
+But there is another operation that could help in making the boot times faster.

 For every datafile a *hint* file is created which holds everything in the datafile except the value i.e. it holds the key and its meta-information.
 This *hint* file, hence, is just a file containing all the keys from the corresponding datafile.
-This *hint* file is very small in size and hence by reading this file the engine could quickly create the entire KeyDir and complete the bootup process quicker.
+This *hint* file is very small in size and hence by reading this file the engine could quickly create the entire KeyDir and complete the bootup process faster.

 # Strengths and Weaknesses of Bitcask